REASON-6G/mATRIC/README.md

 # Deployment of matric

-docker compose build to build the key containers of Matric
+docker compose build to build the key containers of mATRIC

 Command to build mATRIC